BalintKiss2001/django_crud/README.md

 Task Management API

 A simple Django-based RESTful API for managing tasks.
 It allows users to create tasks, retrieve all tasks, and manage individual task details including updates and deletions.
+Example task data is already preloaded into the database, and also available in example-data.json for reference or reuse.

 Features